 Here’s a pro tip on the ideal method of how you can best feed your chicken with grit.
 If you’re giving these little one’s free range where they can have much as they want, you must still ensure that they have grit sufficient for their needs.
 Distribute the grit in separate containers in the coop.
 Let the chickens consume what they need.

 In addition, always check if the mix you’re getting at the store for your young chickens (18 weeks old) does not contain calcium.
 Once young pullets or chicks consume excessive calcium, it will damage their kidneys.

 Like to know more about Chicken Grit?
 Find more ideas in this video.

 What is Oyster Shell?

 Now, for the second half of this blog, we’ll discuss oyster shells.
-So, what exactly are oyster shells, and should you feed your chicken with these?
+So, what exactly are oyster shells, and should you feed them to your chickens?
 Just as you imagine, oyster shells are from oysters in the ocean.
-Most chicken owners called them soluble grit.
+Most chicken owners call them soluble grit.
 And yes, you got it right.
 They are called grit too!

 Oyster shell is the most recognized reliable source of sufficient calcium for chickens.
 While at times, one may think that if chickens have regular access to commercial feed, they won’t need soluble grit.
 But that’s not always the situation.
-Laying hens calls for an additional layer of calcium more than they get from their daily feed.
+Laying hens call for an additional amount of calcium beyond what they get from their daily feed.